 The PE 20/30 course is a continuation of PE 10.
 The course provides additional opportunities for students to participate in activities.
-The course continues to emphasize active living, daily participation and wellbeing.
+The course continues to emphasize active living, daily participation and well-being.
 A greater emphasis will be placed on developing leadership skills and qualities.
 Students are required to pay a fee to cover costs, please refer to the fee schedule on page 14 as prices are subject to change.

-Active Living 10/20/30 (3 credits)
+Active Living 10 (3 credits)

-Active Living course is to provide an opportunity for students to engage in physical activities which teach students various individual skills and knowledge with the goal of promoting life-long physical activity.
-This course will differ from Physical Education 10/20/30 in that the focus will be mainly on individual activities, knowledge, and skills, with very little emphasis on competition, traditional sports, or group activities/games.
-Example activities include, but are not limited to; walking, hiking, biking, swimming, weight training, yoga, pilates, tai chi, boxing, various individual exercise programs, etc. Students will receive PE 10/20/30 credits for this course.
+The Active Living course is offered as a replacement for Physical Education 10 credits.
+It provides an opportunity for students with physical limitations or difficulties to engage in physical activities and acquire the necessary PE 10 course required for graduation.
+This course will differ from Physical Education 10 in that the focus will be mainly on individual activities, knowledge, and skills, with very little emphasis on competition, traditional sports, or group activities/games.
+Example activities include, but are not limited to; walking, hiking, weight training, yoga, pilates, various individual exercise programs, etc. Students will receive PE 10 credits for this course.